Mesopotamian campaign: 1918

 The British resumed their offensive in late February 1918 capturing Hīt and Khan al Baghdadi in March, and Kifri in April.
 In March 1918, Britain faced an uprising by a rebel organisation called Jam'iya al-Nahda al-Islamiya in Najaf, and laid siege to the city until May, when the rebels surrendered.
 For the rest of the 1918, the British had to move troops to the Sinai and Palestine Campaign in support of the Battle of Megiddo.
-General Marshall moved some of the forces east in support of General Lionel Dunsterville's operations in Persia during the summer of 1918.
+General Marshall moved some of the forces east in support of Dunsterforce (General Lionel Dunsterville) in Persia during the summer of 1918.
 His very powerful army was "astonishingly inactive, not only in the hot season but through most of the cold".
 The fight in Mesopotamia was not wanted any more.

 Negotiation of armistice conditions between the Allies and the Ottoman Empire began with the turn of October.
 General Marshall, following instructions from the War Office that "every effort was to be made to score as heavily as possible on the Tigris before the whistle blew", went on the offensive for the last time.
 General Alexander Cobbe commanded a British force from Baghdad on 23 October 1918.
 Within two days it covered 120 kilometres, reaching the Little Zab River, where it met and engaged Ismail Hakki Bey's Sixth Army, most of which was captured in the resulting Battle of Sharqat.

 Armistice of Mudros, October

-On 30 October 1918, the Armistice of Mudros was signed and both parties accepted their current positions.
-General Marshall accepted the surrender of Khalil Pasha and the Ottoman 6th Army on the same day, but Cobbe did not hold his current position as the armistice required, and continued to advance on Mosul in the face of Turkish protests.
+On 30 October 1918, the Armistice of Mudros was signed and both parties remained in position.
+General Marshall accepted the surrender of Khalil Pasha and the Ottoman 6th Army on the same day but Cobbe did not stand fast as the armistice required and continued to advance on Mosul in the face of Turkish protests.
 British troops marched unopposed into the city on the 14 November 1918.
 The ownership of Mosul Province and its rich oil fields became an international issue.

-The war in Mesopotamia was over on 14 November 1918.
-It was 15 days after the Armistice and one day after the occupation of Constantinople.
+The war in Mesopotamia ended on 14 November 1918, fifteen days after the Armistice of Mudros, a day after the occupation of Constantinople, and three days after the armistice of 11 November 1918.